GitauHarrison/notes/search/install_elasticsearch_localhost.md

    $ sudo bin/elasticsearch-setup-passwords interactive
    ```
-   - The `auto` parameter outputs randomly-generated passwords to the console that you can change later if necessary.
+   - The `auto` parameter outputs randomly generated passwords to the console that you can change later if necessary.
-   - The `interactive` parameter allows you to set your own passwords
+   - The `interactive` parameter allows you to set your passwords

-I used `interactive` so I can set my own password.
+I used `interactive` so I can set my password.
 You will be taken through a series of users for whom you will set a password.
 One of the users is `elastic`.
 Now that I know a user, and I have a password for this user, I can access the Elasticsearch service.
 Paste localhost:9200 on your browser and key in your user credentials.
 You should be able to see some JSON data dumped on the screen.

-In your terminal, where there is no popup, you will need to use the formart below to access Elasticsearch:
+In your terminal, where there is no popup, you will need to use the format below to access Elasticsearch:

 ```python
 $ curl 'http://usernameWithWriteAccess:password@localhost:9200'